-Procedure for department: Departments and graduate programs that wish to offer a combined bachelor's/graduate program should submit a written notification to the dean of the Graduate School, identifying the date on which they intend to make this option available to their students.
-For each student in this program, departments and graduate programs should ensure that: 1) the courses to be counted meet the requirements specified above; 2) there are at least 150 total unique credit hours counted towards the two degrees; and 3) courses completed after the baccalaureate to be counted toward the 150 -credit-hour requirement are at the 6000 level or above.
+For departments and graduate programs that that do not currently offer a bachelor-to-graduate degree plan but wish to do so: Please submit a written notification to the Dean of the Graduate School identifying the date they intend to make this option available to their students.
+For each student in this program, departments and graduate programs should ensure that: 1) the courses to be counted meet the requirements specified above; 2) there are at least 150 unique total credit hours counted towards the bachelor's and master's degrees, and at least 180 unique total credit hours counted towards the bachelor's and degrees; and 3) courses completed after the baccalaureate to be counted toward the 150 or 180 credit-hour requirement are at the 6000 level or above.